sohaib730/Argos-Adversarial_Detection/ReadMe.md

 This code is the implementation of "Two Souls in an Adversarial Image: Towards Universal Adversarial Example Detection using Multi-view Inconsistency".
-Relevant Paper's Section are mentioned infront of each steps to get further insight.
+Section 5.1 of the paper provides detail about Datasets and Training setup.
+Section 5.2, explains threat models and attack method used for generating Adversarial Samples.
+Section 4.2, provides algorithm for View Generation.
+Section 4.3, gives details about Predictors and Detection Algorithm.
+Section 5.3, includes the detection result.

+Following are the requirements and step by step instructions to reproduce the results reported in the paper:

 ## Requirements:
 - CUDA Enabled GPU hardware